acreegan/adv_prodcon/README.rst

 * Producers and Consumers have on_start and on_stop functions that can be defined to run code for setup and teardown.
 * Results from Consumers (and Producers) can be accessed in the main process through a user-defined callback.
 * User defined functions can be defined to communicate between the main process and the work functions.
+* Compatible with PyQt5, which allows development of graphical data acquisition and visualisation applications.

 Installation
 ------------